Making the Leap from Hindsight to Foresight with Balfour Beatty’s Wastewater Experts

 And that’s due in large part to a groundbreaking initiative called the “BBII Project Lifecycle,” which debuted across the Balfour Beatty Infrastructure business in 2016.
 This web-based, internal platform was created with the goal of empowering Balfour Beatty teams to improve the safety, quality and profitability of their jobs.
 Broad Run was one of the first civils projects nationwide to apply this tool from its inception.
 At the project’s beginning, for example, the team used the tool to download templated commissioning and kick-off documents, saving valuable time that helped facilitate the achievement of early milestones.
 The Broad Run team has also leveraged the Project Lifecycle to “pay it forward,” documenting the importance of obtaining comprehensive definitions of terms like “knockout walls” that carry a degree of inherent ambiguity during the bidding phase.

-“We take each day as an opportunity to learn a new lesson and to find value to share with our teammates,” praises Denis.
+“We take each day as an opportunity to learn a new lesson and to find value to share with our teammates,” praises Ron.
 “Our mentality can be described in one word: accountability.”

 Hindsight is 20/20, as the saying goes, but as our Broad Run team has proved, foresight is half the battle when it comes to navigating the complex world of wastewater construction.
 It’s precisely this attitude of continuous improvement that makes Balfour Beatty such a trusted construction partner for the systems that provide millions of Americans with clean water and environmentally safe wastewater management.
 And thanks to them, our wells won’t ever run dry.